 #7 Mount of Olives

 Mount of Olives is a mountain hill overlooking Jerusalem’s old city.
-These mountains that once used to be covered with olive trees have an important religious significance for Jews and Christians.
+Once covered with olive trees, these mountains have an important religious significance for Jews and Christians.

 Along the mountain, there are several important churches, Augusta Victoria Hospital, Chapel of the Ascension, Church of the Pater Noster, Church of Dominus Flevit, Russian Orthodox Church of Mary Magdalene, Church of all Nations, Tomb of the Virgin Mary, plus other important monuments.